After completing this study unit you will be able to:

 The cardiovascular system is composed of the heart, blood vessels, and blood that runs through them.
 The principal function of the heart is to pump the blood through the system of blood vessels (vascular system).
 The vascular system is divided into veins and arteries, with the former carrying the blood towards the heart and the latter carrying the blood from the heart to the tissues.
 The blood transports gases, nutrients, electrolytes, wastes, and hormones maintaining homeostasis in the body.
-The vascular system is also divided into circuits:
+The vascular system is also divided into two circuits:

 This video tutorial will provide you with an overview of the anatomy and function of the cardiovascular system.

 The arteries carry blood from the heart to the different body parts.
 This video will help you learn the main arteries of the human body.

 And the following video will introduce you to the veins of the human body.

 Take a quiz

 Now that you have watched the videos about the cardiovascular system, solidify your knowledge by taking one of our quizzes.

 To adjust your focus and choose the topics you’ll get quizzed on, try out our customizable quiz.